MyWandle Search Accessibility

 Wandle Greenfingers is back for 2025!

-Gardening and tending to plants are a great form of exercise as well as being a positive mindful activity which can boost your mood and help with your mental health.
+Gardening and tending to plants is a great form of exercise as well as being a positive mindful activity which can boost your mood and help with your mental health.

 This year we have three categories:

 Community Project: We have loved seeing your community gardens over the years, creating beautiful spaces to share and build together.
-This year, we want to see examples of how you are using gardening to bring your community together.
+This year, we want to see examples of how you use gardening to bring your community together.

 Prize: £300 cash prize for first place and £150 cash prize for second place, to put towards your community garden.